katerinabc/developer_sna/README.md

 # Microdynamics in Software developer teams

+## Progress
+Tech interface is done.
+communication realized is done. communication required is not done
+Mirroring is not done.

+25/11/19: Communication realized: work-in-progress.
+I need to get my head around the network dynamic package.
+16/01/20: Comm realizes is done.
+The networks for branch 1 and 2 are calculated. similarity between them is 0.7 14/10/20: Mahdi needs 3 csv files: layers of developers (communication realized), layers of dependencies (task depenndeices), ownership matrix (connecting developers to tasks)

 ## Data

 The dataset consists of a 2 mode network linkig developer to software files.
 The edge is the work a developer has done on the file (a = added, m = modified).
 Additional data is available about developers (e.g., job role, work-location, type of contract) and about the software files (tecnical dependencies between software files).

+## Communication realized
+Communication realized describes the interaction between developers.
+Two developers are interacting with each other if they make changes to the same file in a given version.
+The file is created in the script *comm_realized.R*.
+Detailed instructions are included in that script.
+In brief, the steps are:
+1. Using the microtask dataset (the file that contains every action of a developer with information about when this was done, what file etc), create a matrix *Developer X Filename*.
+This creates a 2-mode network.
+This network contains no time information and no weights.
+2. Using the 2-mode network created in step 1, transpose it to a *Developer X Developer* matrix using 2-mode project.

+## Ownership assignment
+file: ownership_developer_sna.R
+THe owner of folders are added to the data set.
+Ownership is defined as (1) the first person who created the folder or (2) the first person who did a modification to a file in a folder if the original folder owner is not anymore part of the project team.
+Ownership can not be regained when re-entering the project.
+There remains an error with some folders having no owner.
+This is an issue for version 4.
+The frequency of wrong assignments of folder owner (assigning a folder owner who is not a member of the project) is low for the other version

+    ver |  n  | freq
+  ______   _____ _____
+  3   |  1   |0.77
+  4   | 102  |78.5
+  5   |   12 | 9.23
+  6   |   15 |11.5

+## OLD NOTES

-## Dependent network
+### Dependent network

-The dependent network is the **realized communication** between developers (`cr_net` in `version4_mirrioring.R`).
-It measures how often two developers were communicating with each otehr.
-Communication here refers to making changes in the same file.
+The dependent network is the **realized communication** between developers.
+A realization is when two developers work on the same file (e.g. one could creates it another one could modified it) while developing a given version.
+This is regardless of who is owner of what.
-Realized collaboration is $\Task_{d,f} X Task_{d,f}^T$. $Task_{d,f}$ refers to the matrix of developrs and file ownership.

-## Independent Network
+### Independent Network
+The independent network is the **required (needed) communication** between developers.
+It was first named `cn_net` and computed in `version4_mirrioring.R`.
+After discussion, it has been re-computed in the file `tech_interface.R`.
+It is called `td_net`.

-The independent network is the **needed communication** between developers (`cn_net` in `version4_mirrioring.R`).It measures how often two developers should have been communicating.
+The required communication measures how often two developers should have been communicating.
 Communication in this context refers to *making changes in a file*.
-Communication between two developers is required if the developers have ownership on files which are technically dependent on each other.
+Communication between two developers is required if the developers have ownership of files which are technically dependent on each other.
 Two files are technically dependent on each other, if file 1 makes a reference to objects/functions in file 2.
 When something is changed in file 1, it is necessary to check file 2 to ensure no bug is created. *Ownership* is defined in the following way:
 1. The developer who created first a folder owns the files that are in the folder.
 2. If a developer is not anymore member of the project, s/he looses ownership of the files of the previously owned folder.
-3. Ownership of the folder is transferred to the first developer who makes a change to files in the respective folder.
+3. Ownership of the folder is transferred to the developer who makes most contribution to the folder in the version.
+The new owner remains until s/he leaves the project.
+Ownership can not be regained by re-joining the team.
-Needed collaboration is $\Ownership_{d,f} X Dependencies_{f,f} X Ownership_{d,f}^T$. $\Ownership_{d,f}$ is the matrix describing who owns what folder. $\Dependencies_{f,f}$ is the square matrix listening the technical dependencies between folders.
-The task dependencies matrix currently does not take into account how strongly two files are dependent on each other.

-Important for calculating `cn_net` was that the files in the ownership matrix are also the files in the task dependencies matrix.
-Files that appeared in one matrix, but not in the other one, needed to be deleted.
-Additionally, the names of the files needed to be in the same sequence in both matrices.
-Line 303 - 443 describe the process:
-1. Create a bipartite graph with developers and files they own based on folder ownership.
-2. Create a graph with file dependencies.
-3. For each graph, extract the vertex names.
-For the first graph, the biparite graph, names are developers and file ids.
-For the second graph the name is only file ids.
-4. Match the two vertex names.
-The names in the bipartite graph serve as a reference.
-This means that all file ids not in the Onwernship matrix will be excluded from the task dependencies.
-5. Create a subgroup from the 2nd graph (file depencnies), keeping only the files which are also in the ownership file.
-6. Transform the graphs into matrices and do the multiplication necessary to create `cr_net` (line 442).

-After the two networks are created, I checked if the same people are in the networks (line 474 - 486).
-Those that were missing were added to the task dependencies network.
-I only added the nodes with no edges to anybody.
+The required communication network is created by replacing the file IDs in the file-by-file edgelist by the owners.
+Ownership information has been computed and added to the developer-file table.
+This table contains information about each change in the software.
+We have added one column to the data to indicate who owns the folder where the file is located which has been modified by a developer.

+The network is created in step 3 in the file `tech_interface.R`.
+The network object is *big* because it also contains information about the version and the strength of technical dependence.
+The advantage is that a network can be easily created for each version, however, large objects clog down the memory.

-## Familiarity between developers
+### Familiarity between developers
 Familiarity between developers is the number of times two developers worked on a previous version of the software together.